AntonKilk/FA_app/prototypes/About.md

 // "About".
 Information screen.

-Title: User can find information about developers, app version, e-mail address.
+<p>Title: User can find information about developers, app version, e-mail address.</p>
-Description: As a user I want to know, who created the app, what version it is and where to send feedback.
+<p>Description: As a user I want to know, who created the app, what version it is and where to send feedback. </p>

 Acceptance criteria:
   * Given I am on homepage of app.